AlexWilliams2000/IntegerStatsProject/README.md

 # IntegerStatsProject
-A simple integer statistics calculator taking csv files as input
+A simple integer statistics calculator taking csv files as input.

+Foolishly I initially included some of the target files, so there are some binaries in the Git history.

+The testing isn't complete and I would like to increase coverage.

 Development environment: